How to apply?

 - Detailed knowledge of relevant art history, theory and professional ethics

-- Thorough knowledge of presentation, documentation, ability to reflect on and place artistic works in context, produced by oneself or by others
+- Thorough knowledge of presentation and documentation, and the ability to reflect on and place artistic works in context, produced by oneself or by others

-- Knowledge of the planning and complexion of a solo exhibition and text production
+- Knowledge of the planning and execution of a solo exhibition, a group exhibition and text production

-- In-depth knowledge of the prerequisities for artistic practice in a societal perspective
+- In-depth knowledge of the prerequisites for artistic practice from a societal perspective

 - Ability to present, contextualize and reflect on artistic works produced by oneself or by others, both in written and oral form